Why Zenger Folkman is Unique

 The products and services we provide have emerged from solid research and data, not merely our experiences and beliefs.
-Our leadership research is evidence-based and supported by a growing data set of more than 500,000 assessments evaluating the effectiveness of over 50,000 leaders from around the world.
+Our leadership research is evidence-based and supported by a growing data set of more than 1.5 million assessments evaluating the effectiveness of over 150,000 leaders from around the world.
 From that data has emerged compelling and unique findings that form the foundation of our work to develop extraordinary, high-performing leaders.

-Some of the unique research insights that support all of our products and services include:
+Some of the unique research insights that support all our products and services include:

 - The most sought-after organizational outcomes, like employee engagement and commitment, are statistically correlated with leader effectiveness

 - Just 19 Differentiating Competencies separate the highest-performing leaders from all other leaders

 - Exceptional leaders possess profound strengths in just a few of the 19 competencies

 - Focusing leadership development on building strengths — rather than fixing weaknesses — is the most effective way to develop extraordinary leaders

 The framework of our programs and much of our research rests on our unique multi-rater feedback assessments.
 Each helps leaders evaluate how they’re performing in relevant competency areas and benchmarks their performance against tens of thousands of leaders in hundreds of industries

 across the world.
 During a development experience, leaders prepare individual, strengths-focused plans in areas that have the most impact on their performance and their organization’s success.

 What Makes The Extraordinary Leader Development System (ELDS) Uniquely Powerful